lglof/OLA-back/README.md

 They create logs of errors and requests which are available at `/logs/`.

 Stretch goal: send these logs to mysql instead of dumping into a textfile.

+## Serving

+This should be running on the SYDE/BME server using [forever](https://www.npmjs.com/package/forever).
+They have a good documentation, worth checking out.